Keerthiga-V-N-R/Iot-and-embedded-system/Blink_LED/README.md

 The circuit diagram shows how to connect the components to your Arduino board.

 ## Arduino Code
-The `blink.ino` file contains the Arduino code for blinking the LED.
+The `Blink.ino` file contains the Arduino code for blinking the LED.